InserirAquiNome/crypto/armory_wallet.md

 https://en.bitcoin.it/wiki/Prohibited_changes

 We can say that bitcoin is a voting system totally decentralized and it's first application was a financial system.
 But similar systems based on the same principles can be used for voting, taking decisions, government and so much more.
 This is the revolution of bitcoin as decentralized and incorruptible voting system.
-And we are still grasping it's power.
+And we are still grasping it's potential.
 Bitcoin is a young technology and it's needs to grow, scale and embrace every challenge on it's path.

 In our days we ear everyone talking about bitcoin and the blockchain revolution.